 Besides hiring, promoting and keeping designated group members in the workforce, employers have the challenge of accommodating the various needs of our population in a flexible manner.
-This, too, can be done during economic downturns while benefiting all employees in the organization
+This, too, can be done during economic downturns while benefitting all employees in the organization.

-MYTH: Workplace equality should be left up to market forces; there is no need to intervene.
+MYTH: Workplace equity should be left up to market forces; there is no need to intervene.

 REALITY: Employment Equity is required to complement market forces.

-Market forces do not work in favour of equality for all groups in society.
+Market forces do no work in favor of equality for all groups in society.

 The Canadian economy is market driven, and we know from experience that the market is not always an effective remedy for workplace inequality.
 On the contrary: Canadian demographics have changed dramatically in the last twenty years, yet the change is not reflected in the composition of the workforce.